-PlayTogether projects were trialled in ACT, South Australia and Tasmania.
-The program was developed to raise awareness and support community playgroups to be more inclusive for children and families, especially those with additional needs.
+The PlayTogether program was developed to raise awareness and support community playgroups to be more inclusive for children and families, especially those with additional needs.

 Being inclusive is about ensuring everyone’s needs are met at playgroup.
-By considering the group’s varying communication, movement, visual and hearing needs, together with needs associated with any developmental delay, we can modify the space, activities and materials we use at playgroup so that everyone truly can play together.
+By considering the group’s varying abilities and needs, we can modify the space, activities and materials we use at playgroup so that everyone can play together.

 Ten simple things you can do to make your playgroup friendly and inclusive: